 Auxiliary heat and conventional heat use very different methods to heat the air pumped through your home.

-Auxiliary heat is different from your average heat source because instead of using a heating pump, it uses heating strips.
+Auxiliary heat is different from your average heat source because instead of using a heating pump, it uses electric heating strips.

 So, if your auxiliary heat is kicking on often, you will be paying an inflated rate for your heat.